-- If there is a change in clinical status due to progression of injury or identification of missed injury, staff should contact the MTC liaison (as per local guidance), or speciality team for isolated injuries.
-Consult local network policy for trauma - in-patients requiring emergency onward transfer to MTC. - Early physiotherapy / occupational therapy/ social worker / SLT / other AHP review as indicated. - Bone health and multifactorial falls prevention assessment.
+- " If there is a change in clinical status due to progression of injury or identification of missed injury, staff should contact the MTC liaison (as per local guidance), or specialty team for isolated injuries.
+Consult local network policy for trauma in-patients requiring emergency onward transfer to MTC. - " Bone health and multifactorial falls prevention assessment.